Capacitor types and where to use them

 Voltage Rating:

-All audio grade capacitors will have sufficient voltage rating for application in most passive loudspeaker crossovers (for home use).
+All the audio grade capacitors offered by Jantzen Audio will have sufficient voltage rating for application on passive loudspeaker crossovers (for home use).

 When using capacitors in amplifiers it is far more important to be mindful of the voltage load of the amplifier and choosing a capacitor with a sufficiently high voltage rating.